flimberg/2DSeismicWaveScatteringInVolcanoes/perturbedVolcano.md

 ## Description

-- The s- and p-wave velocity of the surrounding rock is perturbed by 5% (later varied).
+- The s- and p-wave velocity of the surrounding rock is perturbed by 5% (later varied) (Fig. 1).
 - The contrast between the s-wave velocity of the magma and the surrounding rock is systematically varied from 80% (low contrast, the magma has 80% of the surrounding s-wave velocity) to 10% (high contrast).
-- The higher the contrast, the clearer the scattering of the wave due to the magma.
+- The higher the contrast, the clearer the scattering of the wave due to the magma (Fig. 2).
-- The resonance recorded at the stations at the top (center stations) is not observable if the constrast is 0.8.
+- The resonance recorded at the stations at the top (center stations) is not observable if the constrast is 0.8 (Fig. 2).
-- With increasing perturbation, the scattering due to the magma chamber and pipe becomes hidden in the scattering due to velocity perturbation.
+- With increasing perturbation, the scattering due to the magma chamber and pipe becomes hidden in the scattering due to velocity perturbation (Fig. 3).
-- However, the resonance at the center stations is implied in all scenarios (even if perturbation is 50%).
+- However, the resonance at the center stations is implied in all scenarios (even if perturbation is 50%) (Fig. 3).
 - The key parameter is rather the contrast between magma and rock, and not the general heterogenity of the rock.
-- If the pipe is not included in the model, scattered waves are missing in the center of the receiver line.
+- If the pipe is not included in the model, scattered waves are missing in the center of the receiver line (Fig. 4).

 #### Figure 1: Model for the simulation and snapshot of the highly scattered wave field.